jthet/my-coe332-hws/README.md

 # COE 332 Homework Repository

-This repository is where I  will submit my homeoworks for COE 332.
+This repository is where I will submit my homeworks.

 ## Class Info:
 COE 332: Software Engineering and Design